5.1 Imaging Overview

 5.1.1 Caveats for STIS Imaging

-There are several important points about imaging with STIS which should be kept in mind:
+There are several important points about imaging with STIS that should be kept in mind:

 • The filters are housed in the slit wheel, and while they are displaced from the focal plane, they are not far out of focus.
 This location means that imperfections (e.g., scratches, pinholes, etc.) in the filters can cause artifacts in the images.
 These features do not directly flat-field out because the projection of the focal plane on the detector shifts from image to image due to the nonrepeatability of the MSM's placement of the mirror (careful post-processing may be able to account for registration errors).